Lyddybiddy11/lydiavoss.com/_posts/2022-12-13-first-post.md

 The body of your post can be written in [markdown](https://github.github.com/gfm/) or HTML, or a mix of the two.

-If you are an artist, the most important markdown syntax will be how to insert an image.
+If you are a visual artist, the most important markdown syntax will be how to insert an image.
 You can upload images into your `/assets/img/` folder and point to them with the following markdown.

 ```
 ![Alt text](/assets/img/YOUR-IMAGE-NAME)